 Chronically dry skin is damaged skin.
 To heal the dry, flaky skin around your nose, you need to pamper it with moisturizing and nourishing products.

 Hyaluronic acid (HA) is one such ingredient known for its regenerative, wound healing, and anti-inflammatory properties that can help reduce dry skin (4).
+It pulls water from the air to hydrate the skin.
+Therefore, it should be used only when in humid environments.
 Gels, creams, lotions, and serums with HA are easily available in the market.

 7. Use Sunscreen